-Mysore is a favorite south Indian tourist destination, not only for yoga but also for its attractions such as the famous 10 day Dasara festival, magnificent Mysore Palace, and Mysore Zoo.
-There's a wide range of accommodations that are reasonably priced.
-Choose from this list of the best guesthouses and hotels in Mysore for all budgets.
-Or, check out special Mysore hotel deals on Tripadvisor and save.
+Mysore, in Karnataka, is a favorite south Indian tourist destination, not only for yoga but also for its other attractions.
+These include the famous 10-day Mysore Dasara festival, magnificent Mysore Palace, and Mysore Zoo (it's impressive, and undoubtedly the best zoo in India).
+There's a wide range of reasonably priced accommodations to suit all budgets and styles of travel.
+Choose from these top guesthouses and hotels in Mysore.

 01 of 11

 Part of the luxurious Windflower Resorts chain, the sprawling and picturesque Mysore flagship property is situated in a peaceful spot at the base of Chamundi Hills not far from Mysore Zoo.
 Perfect for pampering, facilities include a world-class spa that offers more than 30 different treatments, with a focus on Ayurveda.
 Accommodations consist of 39 studios, villas and suites.
 Rates start from around 5,000 rupees per night, plus tax.
 Breakfast is included.

 The regal Royal Orchid Metropole Hotel is a former Maharaja's residence, built in 1920 to accommodate distinguished British guests.
 This well-maintained heritage property has imperial arches, imposing pillars, and ornate corridors that all add to its Colonial old-world charm.
 Authentic Indian cuisine is served in the hotel's restaurant.
 There are four suites, 12 heritage rooms, and 14 royal rooms.
 During the low season, it's possible to get a cheap deal for around 3,500 rupees per night with breakfast included, plus tax.
 Otherwise, expect to pay around 5,000 rupees per night upwards.